nigelteosw/learning-buddy/README.md

 ## Powered by Gemini Nano

 Learning Buddy addresses the problem of passive information consumption online.
 Students often highlight text without engaging deeply with it.
-Our extension transforms those highlights into interactive explanations, analogies, and quizzes - all powered locally by Gemini Nano, preserving privacy and enabling offline study.
+This extension transforms those highlights into interactive explanations, analogies, and quizzes - all powered locally by Gemini Nano, preserving privacy and enabling offline study.

 This extension leverages **Gemini Nano**, Google's most efficient model built to run directly on your device.
 This provides two key benefits: